osch/lua-mtmsg/README.md

 * **`buffer:addmsg(...)`**

   Adds the arguments together as one message to the buffer.
-Arguments can be simple data types (string, number, boolean, nil, light user data, C function).
+Arguments can be simple data types (string, number, boolean, nil, light user data, C function) or [carray] objects.

   Returns *true* if the message could be added to the buffer.